Pintmariya/22masha22/README.md

-My name is Maria, I am 12 years old.
+My name is Mariya, I am 12 years old.
 I want to learn something new.